Call me on the job on:

 • Absorption rate is uneven 1-5 millimetres due to the varying density of the wood and high resin count.

 • A concrete fence post has steel stays inserted in the post before the mortar hardens off.
 This gives some reinforcement to the post structure.
-For solid fences the concrete post diametre needs to be 100mm x 100mm for the best longevity of the fence.
+For solid fences the concrete post diameter needs to be 100mm x 100mm for the best longevity of the fence.

 • Concrete slotted light weight posts are approximately 80mm x 95 mm and are only suitable for using retaining panels due to being a weak construction.
 Ideally concrete posts need to be 100mm x 100mm approximately and the steel stays must not be visible as they will rust and expand which will split open the surrounding concrete of the post.